-Choose a cup or (yummy) cone; the real challenge is picking what flavours to have, but don’t worry if you can’t decide.
+Choose a cup or (yummy) cone; the real challenge is picking what flavour to have, but don’t worry if you can’t decide.
 They let you sample a little spoonful to help you make your mind up.
 There are the classic Italian favourites like nocciola (hazelnut) and stracciatella (cream with chocolate shavings), as well as more modern ones, like strawberry cheesecake, banana, cookie and peanut butter.
 You can also buy larger amounts to take home.

 In the summer they have fresh fruit granitas – a kind of Italian slushy.
 There’s always lemon and the other flavours change; deliciously refreshing and lactose-free!
 They serve cakes, coffee and crepes too, and have seating inside and out.